 - Brilliance: 100%

 - Brightness: 100%

 If you still can't make out what's there very well, try adding one or all of these:

 - Highlights: 100%

 Zoom in to the highlighted area if necessary to see it better.
 Although you won't be able to distinguish everything underneath the black highlighter, you should see enough.
 If it's a phone number, email, password, or address, you'll have a good chance at making out most of it — if not all of it.

 Also, the color of the text and the background could make the process more difficult.
-If you're dealing with black or dark text with a light background, it'll be easier to remove the highlighter.
-But if the text is a light color, like yellow, and the background is also light-colored, you could have a difficult time viewing what's underneath the black highlighter.
+It'll be easier to remove the highlighter if you're dealing with black or dark text with a light background.
+But if the text is a light color, like yellow, and the background is also light-colored, you could have difficulty viewing what's underneath the black highlighter.

 Depending on the highlighter color, you may have to use other photo editing tools or adjust the same tools up or down.
-For example, try using Brightness (100) on red highlighter.
+For example, try using Brightness (100) on a red highlighter.
 If that doesn't work, also try Highlights (100).
-Still a no go?
+Still a no-go?
 Then try some of the other adjustment tools out.

 For white highlighter, try Sharpness (100), Brightness (–100), Contrast (–100), and Brilliance (100).
 Below you can see several different highlighter colors and how the photo editing tools affect them.